Christian persecution complex

-The Christian persecution complex is the belief, attitude, or world view that Christian values and Christians are being oppressed by social groups and governments in the Western world.
+In the Western world, the Christian persecution complex is the belief, attitude, or worldview that Christians and Christian values are being oppressed by Western governments and social groups.
 This belief is promoted by certain American Protestant churches, and some Christian- or Bible-based groups in Europe.
 It has been called the "Evangelical", "American Christian" or "Christian right" persecution complex.

 Early Christianity

 According to New Testament scholar Candida Moss, the Christian "persecution complex" appeared during the era of early Christianity due to internal Christian identity politics.
-Moss suggested that the idea of persecution is cardinal to the worldview of Christianity, noting that it creates the impression that Christians are a minority that are facing a war – even when they are numerically superior.
+Moss suggested that the idea of persecution is cardinal to the worldview of Christianity, noting that it creates the impression that Christians, even when numerically superior, are a minority facing a war.
 This perception is grounded in the belief that the world is divided into two factions, one led by God and the other by Satan.
-In this view, there can be no compromise between the two, and even attempting to dialogue or engage with "the other" is seen as a form of collaboration with it.
-Medieval historian Paul Cavill argues that the New Testament teaches that persecutions are inherent to Christianity.
+In this view, there is no compromise between the two, and attempts at dialogue and engagement with "the other" are already seen as a form of collaboration with it.
+Medieval historian Paul Cavill has argued that the New Testament portrays persecution as inherent to Christianity.